-Research is central to most philosophical careers, and research face a number of issues.
-These include publishing, and the UK-wide assessment exercise of publishing quality; career development and support; and securing funding and grant income.
-The subheadings contain useful information about all of these issues.
+Research is central to most philosophical careers.
+On this page, we cite resources useful to philosophers to help carry out research; understand the REF (the UK-wide assessment exercise of publishing quality); career development and support; and securing funding and grant income.

 Research Excellence Framework

 The Research Excellence Framework (REF) is the latest exercise for assessing research quality in the UK.
-Information about the REF, including assessment criteria, level definitions, and panel membership lists, can be found here.
+Click here for information including assessment criteria, level definitions, and panel membership lists.

 There was a discussion of the REF at the BPA Heads of Department meeting in September 2012.
 Notes from this meeting can be accessed here.